 During winter break of 1963, Beauty Poole married her college sweetheart, Lucious Baldwin.
 In 1969, Mrs. Baldwin began teaching at the newly integrated Hardaway High School in Muscogee County, Georgia.
 Although Beauty was one of only two black teachers at the school, she had a great experience teaching there.

 Mrs. Baldwin remains an active member of the community.
-She is a long time member of the Gwinnett Chamber of Commerce and has served several terms on the board.
+She is a long-time member of the Gwinnett Chamber of Commerce and has served several terms on the board.
 Mrs. Baldwin was honored with the Chamber’s “Public Service Award” and “Athena” Award for her commitment and service.

-Presently, she serves on: The Gwinnett County Board of Registrations and Elections, the Rotary Club of Gwinnett, View Point Community Service Board, Chairman of the Jackson Electric Foundation Board, a founding member of Leadership Gwinnett, and the Executive Board of the Northeast Council of Boy Scouts of America as Vice President of Multicultural Markets.
+She also served on: The Gwinnett County Board of Registrations and Elections, the Rotary Club of Gwinnett, View Point Community Service Board, Chairman of the Jackson Electric Foundation Board, a founding member of Leadership Gwinnett, and the Executive Board of the Northeast Council of Boy Scouts of America as Vice President of Multicultural Markets.

 Mrs. Baldwin is a lifetime member of Savannah State University Alumni Association and a lifetime member of Alpha Kappa Alpha Sorority, Incorporated.
-She is a devoted member of Hopewell Missionary Baptist Church in Norcross where she serves as an Elder, member of Deaconess Ministry, Shepherd’s Care Ministry and the Finance Committee.
+She is a devoted member of Hopewell Missionary Baptist Church in Norcross where she serves as an Elder, member of Deaconess Ministry, Shepherd’s Care Ministry, and on the Finance Committee.

-Above all, Mrs. Baldwin enjoys spending time with her husband Lucious, daughter Geri, son-in law Lorenzo, and two grandchildren, Loren and Evan.
+Above all, Mrs. Baldwin enjoys spending time with her husband Lucious, daughter Geri, son-in-law Lorenzo, and two grandchildren, Loren and Evan.